Mudassar-23/Mudassar-23/README.md

 - 👋 Hi, I’m Mudassar
-- 👀 I’m interested in Programing and gaming etc
+- 👀 I’m interested in Programing and gaming
 - 🌱 I’m currently learning Engineering
 - 💞️ I’m looking to collaborate on C++ programming